 where

-Up to an adequate time change, $(v(k))_{k\in\N}$ should approximate solutions of the ordinary differential equation on $\De$
+Up to an adequate time change, $(x(k))_{k\in\N}$ should approximate solutions of the ordinary differential equation on $\De$,

-also known as the linear {\it replicator }equation in population genetics and game theory.
+also known as the linear \textit{replicator }equation in population genetics and game theory.

-However, the requirement that $L$ be large enough so that the local occupation measure of the Markov Chain approximates the invariant measure $\pi(v(n))$, competes with the other requirement that $L$ be small enough so that the probability transitions of this Markov Chain still match the ones of the VRRW, so that the heuristics breaks down when the relaxation time of the Markov Chain is of the order of $n$, which can happen in general on non-complete graphs and is actually consistent with the fact that the walk will indeed eventually localize on a small subset.
-An illustration of how such a behaviour can occur is given in the proof of Lemma 2.8 in Tarr\`es \cite{tarres}.
-The study of the a.s. asymptotic behaviour of the VRRW on an infinite graph is even more involved in general.
+However, the requirement that $L$ be large enough so that the local occupation measure of the Markov Chain approximates the invariant measure~$\pi(x(n))$ competes with the other requirement that $L$ be small enough so that the probability transitions of this Markov Chain still match the ones of the VRRW, so that the heuristics breaks down when the relaxation time of the Markov Chain is of the order of $n$, which can happen in general on noncomplete graphs and is actually consistent with the fact that the walk will indeed eventually localize on a small subset.
+An illustration of how such a behavior can occur is given in the proof of Lemma 2.8 in Tarr\`{e}s \cite{tarres}.
+The study of the a.s. asymptotic behavior of the VRRW on an infinite graph is even more involved in general.